Votoniu joins Ba while Waran on the verge

 Another Nadi player that is on the verge of joining Ba is Avinesh Waran Suwamy.

-Ba coach Kamal Swamy says he welcomes any players that wants to join however they will also need to prove themselves
+Ba coach Kamal Swamy says he welcomes any players that want to join however they will need to prove themselves also.

+“It was a surprise to me that they are coming here because I didn’t know about it and I later found out that these players are originally from Ba and these people are trying to bring their players back but it depends on them”.

 Training also with the team yesterday was Nadroga player Emosi Navaba.